ZannisVidalis/jobExecutor-via-sockets/README.md

 * jobCommander: A client program used to interact with the server by sending commands over the network

 Jobs are submitted by the user through command-line instructions.
 They are executed according to the concurrency level, with server-side communication and task distribution handled through controller threads and a worker thread pool.
 Communication between client and server is established via TCP connections.

+# Compilation & Execution
+To compile the project run: make
+You need at least 2 terminals for this project

+In Terminal 1, start the server: ./jobExecutorServer [portnum] [bufferSize] [threadPoolSize].
+In the rest terminals start sending commands using the jobCommander like this: ./jobCommander [serverName] [portNum] [jobCommanderInputCommand]